luungockhang/tally_timer/README.md

 2. Implement a timer so you can view how much time has passed in real time.
 3. Turn this app into an .exe

 ## Thanks for using my app.
-Feel free to give any feedback, fork,
+Feel free to give any feedback or suggestions.
+Don't forget to give a star if you like it!